-Figure 3.2 below shows the final layout of WTGs and OSPs across the Moray East site, subject to confirmation through final project design and engineering work, upon which this LMP is based.
+Figure 3.2 below shows the final layout of WTGs and OSPs across the Moray East site.
 Further information on the layout of the Moray East site, including the specifications of the WTGs and OSPs and the location coordinates of each structure, is provided in the DSLP.
-Note that Figure 3.2 includes up to seven spare locations.
-These spare locations will only be utilised in circumstances such as where there are ground conditions with a high risk of pile refusal including where these are encountered during the foundation installation operations at one or more of the WTG or OSP locations that cannot be overcome by micro-siting.
-No spare locations are located on the periphery of the Moray East site.